 It takes the earth 24 hours for a full rotation of 360°.
 Thus, every hour we rotate 15° longitude.
 The two worldmaps below show the grid and therefore the meridians in 30° intervals: 2 hours.

-When it is 12:00 UTC (international standard time) – anywhere in the world – it is 12:00 Local Time in Greenwich and 24:00 Local Time at the other side of the planet: 180° E or 180° W: the date line.
+When it is 12:00 UTC (international standard time) – anywhere in the world – it is 12:00 Local Time in Greenwich and 24:00 Local Time at the other side of the planet: 180° E or 180° W: roughly the International Date Line.
 Crossing this special meridian changes not only the hour but also the date.

 The North Pole has a latitude of 90° N and the South Pole 90° S. The meridians cover twice this angle up to 180° W or E.

 Meridians converge at the poles, whereas parallels run parallel to each other and never meet.
-All meridians and the equator - the biggest parallel – form great circles, and the remaining parallels form so-called small circles.
-A great circle divides the earth in two exact halves.
+All meridians and the equator – which is the biggest parallel – form great circles, and the remaining parallels form so-called small circles.
+A great circle divides the earth in two exact halves, see glossary below.

-In figure 3 the position of Boston in the United States is shown using latitude and longitude in degrees, minutes and seconds:
+For clarity, in the figure below, the position of New Orleans is shown using latitude and longitude only in degrees.